 - 1. "Friendly Alien Status" for Japanese nationals whose sons or daughters are serving in the armed forces of the United States.
-We feel that the sacrifice of the parents and the patriotism and devotion of such soldier sons and daughters merit special consideration.
-We condemn and abhor the militaristic caste of Japanand their megalomaniac actions in the conduct of this war; but we believe that those of us who are making actual sacrifices to preserve the American way of life ought to be granted special recognition. - 2.
-That the present administration formulate, initiate and enact proper legislation to make financial restitution to those of us who have suffered tremendous monetary, as well as other, losses because of the forced evacuation from our original homes.
-We believe that such compensation is imperative to maintain the honor and ideals of our nation.

-That our government exert its efforts to suppress and prevent discriminatory actions and inflammatory anti-Japanese campaigns aimed directly at us, American citizens of Japanese ancestry, and our parents.
-There exists a program of hate on the West Coast directed not against the enemy we are fighting but against us, who, by our conduct and sacrifices, have damonstrated our loyalty as American citizens; there are a number of un-American communities which will not accept us as residents and other communities which will not permit us to engage in business or other gainful employment.
-We feel that federal influences must be brought to hear to eradicate such practices, or our sacrifices on the alter of war will have been in vain.
+We feel that the sacrifice of the parents and the patriotism and devotion of such soldier sons or daughters merit special consideration.
+We condemn and abhor the militaristic caste of Japan and their megalemanise activities in the conduct of this war; but we believe that those of us who are making the actual sacrifices to preserve the American way of life ought to be granted special recognition. - 2.
+That the present administration formulate, initiate and enact proper legislation to make financial restitution to those of us who suffered tramendous monetary, as well as other, losses because of the forced evacuation from our original homes.
+We believe that such compensation is imperative to maintain the honor and the ideals of our nation. - 3.
+That our government exert its efforts to suppress and prevent discriminatory actions and inflammatory anti-Japanese compaigns aimed directly at us, American citizens of Japanese ancestry, and our parents.
+There exists a program of hate on the West Coast directed not against the enemy we are fighting but against us, who, by our conduct and sacrifices, have demonstrated our loyalty as American citizens; there are a number of un-American communities which will not accept us as residents and others that will not permit us to engage in business or other gainful employment.
+We feel that federal influences must be brought to bear eradicate such practices, or our sacrifices on the alter of war will have been in vain.

 We, as American citizens, are willing to offer our lives for our country, if need be.
-We are easer to fulfill conscientiously and patriotically every obligation of American citizenship.
+We are eager to fulfill conscientiously and patriotically every obligation of American citizenship.
 Therefore, we believe the request for the restoration of every right and privilege of American citizenship cannot be denied to us.
-Further, we strongly feel that the derogation of the rights of any American citizen beamirches the sacredness and inviolability of American citizenship.
-We have faith in America, we have faith that our government will not tolerate such inequities to exist any longer than absolutely necessary.
+Further, we feel that the derogation of the rights of any American citizen besmirches the sacred-inviolability of American citizenship.
+We have faith in America, that our government will not tolerate such inequities any longer than absolutely necessary.